yeti-switch/doc/docs/en/yeti-ui.rst

         Origination capacity limit for this gateway.
 In case of gateway usage for termination this attribute will be ignored.
     Termination capacity
         Termination capacity limit for this gateway.
 In case of gateway usage for origination this attribute will be ignored.
-    Acd limit  ****TODO**** Poor English
+    Acd limit
         ACD threshold.
-If ACD for gateway traffic will drop below threshold, then dialpeers, which are use this gateway, will be excluded from routing in case of usage of routing plan with **ACD&ASR control** Asr limit ****TODO**** Poor English
+If ACD for gateway traffic is below the threshold, the Dialpires that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.
+    Asr limit
         ASR threshold.
-If ASR for gateway traffic will drop below threshold, then dialpeers, which are use this gateway, will be excluded from routing in case of usage of routing plan with **ACD&ASR control** Short Calls limit
+If ASR for gateway traffic is below the threshold, the Dialpires that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.
-        ****TODO****
+    Short Calls limit
-        then dialpeers, which are use this gateway, will be excluded from routing in case of usage of routing plan with **ACD&ASR control**
+        Threshold percentage of Short Calls.
+If the current value is below the threshold, the Dialpires that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.

 SST **Gateway**'s attributes:
 `````````````````````````````
     SST Enabled
         Force to use SIP Session Timers, otherwise SST usage will be controlled by signaling of the remote gateway.
     SST Session Expires
-        Default value of Expires header for SIP session timers mechanish
+        Default value of Expires header for SIP session timers mechanism.
     SST Minimum timer
         ****TODO****
     SST Maximum timer